 • ✅ Open for both freelancers and businesses registered in most of the world 🌏️🌎️🌍️.
 Exceptions listed here.

-• ✅ Comes with free debit card for business expenses (available in the UK, EU/EEA, Switzerland, Australia, New Zealand, Canada, Japan, and Singapore at the moment.
-US and others coming soon).
+• ✅ Comes with free debit card for business expenses (available in the UK, EU/EEA, Switzerland, Australia, New Zealand, Canada, Japan, and Singapore at the moment).

 • ✅ Low fees 🤑 for currency exchange and outbound money transfers.
 No fees for sending to other Wise users.